 You can currently buy a set of four plugs from Gosund on Amazon for $21.
 These connect to Wi-Fi, require no hub, and can be controlled by Alexa and Google Assistant.

 - Spent: $301 (Nest Hub, two Nest Minis, three color smart bulbs and four smart plugs)

 The Nest E is priced at $169Nest

-While the regular Nest Learning Thermostat is just out of our budget for this article, the company's cheaper $169 Nest E is attainable.
-This product still offers many of the same features, but has a simpler, cheaper design.
+While the regular Nest Learning Thermostat is just out of our budget for this article, the company's new and cheaper $130 Nest Thermostat is attainable.
+Replacing the Nest E, this product still offers many of the same features as the more expensive model, but has a simpler design.

-With just $36 of the $400 left, we can't make any big purchases, but that's still enough to buy another color smart light bulb, or a set of smart plugs to bring internet connectivity and voice control to more otherwise 'dumb' devices around the home.
+With just $69 of the $500 left, we can't make any more big purchases, but that's still enough to buy another couple of color smart light bulb, or a set of smart plugs to bring internet connectivity and voice control to more otherwise 'dumb' devices around the home.

 Another option is to pick up some smart home security products from Wyze, the cut-price company best known for its surprisingly good $20 security camera.
 The latest Wyze Cam V3 is waterproof so can be located inside or out, has a starlight sensor for color video recording even at night, and earned 4.5 stars out of five when we reviewed it in November 2020.
 Adding a couple of these to the budget would still leave $29 left over, which is just about enough (okay, you'll need an extra dollar) for Wyze's wired video doorbell, which is due out in February 2021.